• Value-based care

 The Alcohol and Depression Cycle

-For people experiencing clinical depression, especially if it is undiagnosed/untreated, numbing sadness through drinking alcohol use can certainly be tempting.
+For people experiencing clinical depression, especially if it is not diagnosed or not treated, numbing sadness through drinking alcohol can certainly be tempting.
 Feeling helpless and alone can make people self-medicate in an effort to get a break.
-Although self-medicating may seem effective in the moment, it can create a vicious cycle of alcohol use to deal with negative emotions whenever they arise.
+Although self-medicating may work in the moment, it can create a vicious cycle of negative emotions and dependency.
 This is a cycle that over 30% of people with AUD are currently experiencing.

-The connection between drinking and depression symptoms has affected so many people that the DSM-V includes a new subsection of depressive disorders.
-This subsection is called “Substance/Medication-Induced Depressive Disorder” and is characterized by a prominent and persistent disturbance in mood caused by the use of substances and/or medications.
+In fact, the connection between drinking and depression has become so significant that the DSM-V now includes a new subsection of depressive disorders called “Substance/Medication-Induced Depressive Disorder.”
+This disorder is characterized by a prominent and persistent disturbance in mood caused by the use of substances and/or medications.

 An infographic showing the Alcohol and Depression cycle